ualberta-mueller-group/MCGS/docs/style.md

 ### Exceptions for naming
 It is acceptable to disable linter checks where reasonable.

-Generally, when implementation details must be exposed in a header and are not to be used by consumers of the header, prefix the identifiers with 1 or 2 underscores `_`, and disable clang-tidy checks as necessary.
+Generally, when implementation details must be exposed in a header and are not to be used by consumers of the header, prefix the identifiers with 1 or 2 underscores `_`, and disable clang-tidy relevant checks as necessary.
 More details on bypassing linter checks will be given in following sections.
 Example:
 ```
-// NOLINTBEGIN
+// NOLINTBEGIN(readability-identifier-naming)
 #define __MUL2_IMPL(x) (x + x)

 #define MUL2(x) __MUL2_IMPL(x)
-// NOLINTEND
+// NOLINTEND(readability-identifier-naming)
 ```

 Another use case is when defining type traits, in order to make the `value` member consistent with standard library type traits: